bahrus/deframe/README.md

 But what if the web component is actually a dynamic business component?
 What if you have philosophical issues with giving up on HTML and CSS mime types?

-deframe takes one approach to this dilemma.
+deframe takes an unorthodox approach to this dilemma.

 It lets you reference a web component by using an invisible iframe.
 Before you scoff, it might be worth remembering that iframes unleashed AJAX originally!